JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 Research by charity [Latin Elephant](https://latinelephant.org/) has shown that only 36 out of 100 independent traders at the Elephant and Castle Shopping Centre have been allocated new premises to replace those being lost to the redevelopment of the shopping centre.

 Latin Elephant's [interactive map](https://latinelephant.org/map/#Q5), accompanied by supporting evidence, narrates the decline in trader's numbers, up to late spring 2019.
-Latin Elephant’s figures show that the number of independent traders will have fallen from 130 in January 2018 to 36, if the relocation strategy continues on its present course.
+Latin Elephant’s figures show that the number of independent traders will have fallen from 130 in January 2018 to thirty-six, if the relocation strategy continues on its present course.

 ![](http://35percent.org/img/latinelephantmap.png)